5 Year-End Fundraising Metrics to Share With Your Board

-This is a guest post by Audrey Phillips, self-service program manager at Classy.
+This is a guest post by Audrey Phillips, Manager, Scaled Customer Engagement at Classy.

 Now that the year has wrapped up, organizations typically shift their focus towards donor stewardship and fundraising plans for the new year.
 A critical step is often overlooked during this period, however: sharing your fundraising metrics with your board.

 It’s crucial to share your progress and keep your board updated so that they can fully understand the outcome of all of your year-end fundraising efforts.
 Boards help make important decisions with your team, so ensuring they are fully briefed on your results can help shape your fundraising strategy moving forward.

 There are a million different data points you could pull to share with your board.
 While it’s great to give them detailed information, it’s also important to highlight the most essential metrics to help summarize your year-end giving efforts.
 Here are the top five metrics to share and why they matter.